NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If AttachedToSpace provided, it must reference a ``Space`` (within a conditioned Zone).
   .. [#] AttachedToSpace only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space (and not adiabatic).
-  .. [#] ExteriorAdjacentTo choices are "ground", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] ExteriorAdjacentTo choices are "ground", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxml_locations` for descriptions.
+  .. [#] Interior foundation walls (e.g., between basement and crawlspace) should **not** use "ground" even if the foundation wall has some contact with the ground due to the difference in below-grade depths of the two adjacent spaces.
-  .. [#] InteriorAdjacentTo choices are "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
+  .. [#] InteriorAdjacentTo choices are "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
          See :ref:`hpxml_locations` for descriptions.
-  .. [#] Interior foundation walls (e.g., between basement and crawlspace) should **not** use "ground" even if the foundation wall has some contact with the ground due to the difference in below-grade depths of the two adjacent spaces.
   .. [#] Type choices are "solid concrete", "concrete block", "concrete block foam core", "concrete block vermiculite core", "concrete block perlite core", "concrete block solid core", "double brick", or "wood".
   .. [#] Orientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north"
   .. [#] If neither Azimuth nor Orientation provided, and it's an *exterior* foundation wall, modeled as four surfaces of equal area facing every direction.